How Concrete Cutting Tools Answer the OSHA Silica Standard

 By Michael Springer

 By now, anyone who cuts or drills into concrete or masonry knows that the new Occupational Safety and Health Administration (OSHA) standard has changed the way this work must be done since, at the time this article was written, it was set to go into effect Sept.
 23. Extra steps must be taken to deal with the dust created when working with these materials.
 These steps include writing plans, keeping records, and using specified tool attachments, and/or air quality monitoring of the jobsite and medical surveillance of workers.
 To help our readers better understand these new requirements, I surveyed concrete-cutting systems from several tool brands and used them in compliance with both the OSHA regulations and the manufacturer’s instructions (required by OSHA as well).
-During this process, I tested six saws and grinders along with their mandatory dust-collection shrouds, and six dust-collection vacuums.
-I also performed wet cutting as is required for compliant use of one of the tools.
+During this process, I tested six concrete cutting tools like saws and grinders along with their mandatory dust-collection shrouds, and six dust-collection vacuums.
+I also performed wet cutting as is required for compliant use of one of the concrete cutting tools.

 The OSHA Silica Standard